-- 44. At all material times: - (a) from about April 2014, UberX was available in Victoria, New South Wales and Queensland through the Uber app and the Uber Partner app; and - (b) from about October 2014, UberX was available in Western Australia through the Uber app and the Uber Partner app.
+44. At all material times:

+- (a) from about April 2014, UberX was available to and used by Riders, and provided by UberX Partners, in Victoria, New South Wales and Queensland through the Uber app and the Uber Partner app; and - (b) from about October 2014, UberX was available to and used by Riders, and provided by UberX Partners, in Western Australia through the Uber app and the Uber Partner app.